 - Wisconsin borders two Great Lakes – Michigan and Superior – and has as many inland lakes as Minnesota, if not more.
 Thanks to this, it is a great place for folks looking for lakeside living.
 Both Door County and Lake Geneva earn places on TripAdvisor’s list of the Best Lake Towns in North America.

 - The World’s Largest Music Festival, according to the Guinness Book of World Records, Summerfest takes place every summer in Milwaukee.
 With an attendance of roughly 800,000 people every year – sometimes more than that, with estimates in some years reaching nearly 900,000 – iconic artists ranging from Metallica to Stevie Wonder, to Lady Gaga and Justin Bieber have headlined the 11-day event.

 With everything from outdoors, to education, to entertainment, it’s not a surprise that Wisconsin is such a popular state, despite the sometimes harsh weather.

 Enclosed Auto Transport to Wisconsin

-While Wisconsin is spared from much of the warm-weather headaches of other states, with no hurricane or tropical storms impacting the state and few tornadoes touching down on an annual basis.
-It makes up for it in the winters.
+While Wisconsin is spared from much of the warm-weather headaches of other states, with no hurricane or tropical storms impacting the state and few tornadoes touching down on an annual basis, it makes up for it in the winters.
 From November through March, freezing or below-freezing temperatures are the norms across the state, sometimes even into April.
 Even the southern portions of Wisconsin average three feet of snow annually, while those in the Lake Superior Snowbelt region can see 10, 12, even 14 feet of snow regularly.
 That’s on top of icy road conditions.
 Understandably, Wisconsinites want a Wisconsin car transport company that knows how to deal with the ice and snow safely, one that will protect their vehicles.
-They prefer sending their vehicle to or through Wisconsin partnered with a company that is used to preparing for and avoiding weather events.
+They prefer sending their vehicle to or through Wisconsin partnered with a company used to prepare for and avoid weather events.
 When you opt to send your vehicle via an enclosed auto transport when looking for car transport in Wisconsin, you’ll avoid damage from ice storms, wind-blown debris, snow squalls, and other curveballs the weather throws out there.
 Having your car shipped to Wisconsin in an enclosed carrier is a smart investment for your investment.